A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$~\textbf{Multi-View-based Methods.} Incorporating multi-view inputs can substantially improve 3D generation quality. \textit{(a) Text-to-3D.} Flex3D\cite{han2024flex3d} adopts a two-stage framework: first, a fine-tuned multi-view image diffusion model and a video diffusion model generate a candidate view pool, filtered for quality and consistency via a view selection pipeline; second, selected views are processed by a transformer-based Flexible Reconstruction Model (FlexRM) that outputs 3D Gaussians using tri-plane representations for efficient, detailed generation.
 LGM~\cite{LGM} employs an asymmetric U-Net for high-resolution 3D Gaussian splatting, enabling expressive, scalable reconstruction from multi-view inputs without triplanes or transformers. \textit{(b) Image-to-3D.} GS-LRM~\cite{GS-LRM} uses a transformer architecture that patchifies posed images, processes concatenated multi-view tokens through transformer blocks, and decodes per-pixel Gaussian parameters for differentiable rendering.
 GEOGS3D~\cite{GeoGS3D} integrates orthogonal plane decomposition with a diffusion model to synthesize geometry-aware, multi-view consistent novel views, enhancing 3D object reconstruction.

-$\bullet$~\textbf{Network Design.} Designing feed-forward networks tailored to 3DGS is an active research direction. \textit{(a) Text-to-3D.} BrightDreamer\cite{BrightDreamer} proposes a fast feed-forward framework combining a text-guided shape deformation network with a triplane generator to efficiently predict and optimize Gaussian attributes. \textit{(b) Image-to-3D.} Lu~\etal~\cite{lu2024large} present the Point-to-Gaussian Generator composed of multiple APP blocks, each with a point feature extractor, projection module, and cross-modal attention, followed by multi-linear heads to decode 3D Gaussians.
-GRM~\cite{GRM} introduces an upsampler using a windowed self-attention variant to capture non-local cues and enhance high-frequency details.
-UniGS~\cite{wu2024unigs} develops a DETR-like framework treating Gaussians as queries, updated via multi-view cross-attention over input images to mitigate ghosting artifacts.
+$\bullet$~\textbf{Network Design.} Designing feed-forward networks tailored to 3DGS is an active research direction. \textit{(a) Text-to-3D.} BrightDreamer \cite{BrightDreamer} proposes a feed-forward framework combining a text-guided shape deformation network with a triplane generator to predict and optimize Gaussian attributes. \textit{(b) Image-to-3D.} Lu~\etal~\cite{lu2024large} present the Point-to-Gaussian Generator composed of multiple APP blocks, each with a point feature extractor, projection module, and cross-modal attention, followed by multi-linear heads to decode 3D Gaussians.
+GRM~\cite{GRM} introduces an upsampler using a windowed self-attention to capture non-local cues and enhance high-frequency details.
+UniGS~\cite{wu2024unigs} is a DETR-like model treating Gaussians as queries, updated via multi-view cross-attention over input images to reduce ghosting artifacts.